Greeshmanth1909/CS_twitter/README.md

 4. Run database migrations with `make migrate-up` and `make migrate-down`
 5. Run `sqlc generate` to generate database queries for go.
 This creates a `internal/database` directory.
 6. Run `go build .` in the root directory to build the binary
-7. Set the port of the server in the `.env` file
+7. Set the port of the server in the `.env` file the default is 8080.
 8. Run with `./main`

 ## Routes